CloudLabsAI-Azure/Knowledge_Assistant_Agent/Labs/Lab-02.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image59.png)

+    >**Note:** Make sure that you are in the correct enviornment which you created in Lab-01.

 3. The agent creation page gets opened.
 Describe the agent in the **Describe** tab.
 Enter **You are a Knowledge assistant agent for HR who will answer questions related to leaves and leave policies to the employees** and select **Send**.